Stavros Stathakis

-Stavros Stathakis (Σταύρος Σταθάκης; born 30 November 1987) is a Greek footballer who plays as a defender.
+Stavros Stathakis (Σταύρος Σταθάκης; born 30 November 1987) is a Greek former footballer who played as a defender.

 Career

 PAE Thraki

 Born in Alexandroupoli, Stathakis began his football career with PAE Thraki.
 In three seasons, he managed to play in 54 games with 9 goals, playing either as a defender or as a midfielder.

 Skoda Xanthi

 After three years, he earned a transfer to Skoda Xanthi.
 Although he had the confidence of his coach, he failed to convince the club, so the 2012–13 season was loaned to the Cypriot club Enosis Neon Paralimni.

 AEK Athens

 At June 2013, he left Xanthi as free agent, and signed for AEK Athens for four years.
 At his debut, he scored a surprising goal with a 50-yard shoot and AEK's first goal for the 2013–14 season and for Football League 2.
 His contract was terminated on 3 July 2014.